bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

   </template>
 </HighlightCard>

 `<b-dropdown-text>` has the BootstrapVueNext custom class `.b-dropdown-text` applied to it which sets some basic styles which are suitable in most situations.
 By default, its width will be the same as the widest `<b-dropdown-item>` content.
-You may need to place additional styles or helper classes on the component
+You may need to place additional styles or helper classes on the component.

 ~~By default, `<b-dropdown-text>` renders using tag `<p>`.
-You can change the rendered tag by setting the `tag` prop to any valid HTML5 tag on the `<b-dropdown-text>` sub-component~~
+You can change the rendered tag by setting the `tag` prop to any valid HTML5 tag on the `<b-dropdown-text>` sub-component~~.

 ### `<b-dropdown-group>`

 Group a set of dropdown sub-components with an optional associated header.
-Place a `<b-dropdown-divider>` between your `<b-dropdown-group>` and other groups or non-grouped dropdown contents
+Place a `<b-dropdown-divider>` between your `<b-dropdown-group>` and other groups or non-grouped dropdown contents.

 <HighlightCard>
   <b-dropdown v-model="show37" text="Dropdown with group">